achtman-lab/GrapeTree/README.md

 ```
 On Linx or MacOSX you need to make sure the binaries in binaries/ can be executed.

+If you just one to view and manupulate trees, without processing profile/fasta files,
+it can simply be run by opening MSTree_holder.html in a browser.

 ## Usage - Webapplication (GrapeTree)